 Blue lotus is a flowering lily.
 Its dried flowers may be smoked to relieve migraines and lesser headaches.
 The fact that it can be smoked is an advantage, because migraines cause nausea, which can make swallowing impossible.

 Kava kava is a mild pain reliever and relaxant.
 Kava kava is an exceptional remedy when headaches are caused by stress and anxiety.
 Reference our article about painkillers for more information about kava kava and blue lotus.

-Migraines are often the result of spinal misalignment.
-This is most likely when the headache is accompanied by soreness in the neck or back of the head.
+Migraines can be a result of spinal misalignment.
+This is most likely when the headache is accompanied by soreness in the neck or in the back of the head.
 These headaches can be typically cured by a chiropractor within minutes.

 Smoking cannabis ("marijuana") is the most effective method for alleviating both nausea and the pain.
 It is the fastest method of obtaining relief, and it really ought to be recommended by doctors.
 It is wise to obtain it before it is needed, due to the fact that it cannot be purchased in stores.

 Some have reported success after smoking salvia divinorum during migraines, but research on the plant is very lacking.
 It is, however, much more readily available than cannabis.